-3. On ParseHub, click on the + sign next to "Select page", click on Advanced and choose a "Go To Template" command.
+3. On ParseHub, click on the + sign next to "Select page" on your 2FA-2 template, click on Advanced and choose a "Go To Template" command.
 On the pop-up that appears, click on "Go to URL" and enter the link you copied in the previous step (in quotation marks).
 Then choose the "Create New Template" option below and call that "scrape code", for example.

 4. Click on the + sign next to "Select page" on the scrape code template and add a Select command.
 Use this command to select the (currently) empty cell on the spreadsheet.
 Rename this Select command to "code".